All posts

 The entity is in Singapore, or Delaware, or Estonia.
 The founder initially lived in one country, then spent time in several others, and currently operates from somewhere that may or may not align with any formal claim.

 Over time, the founder's actual life diverges from the structure's assumptions.
 Travel patterns, communication records, where decisions are made in practice — these create a factual record that authorities can examine, whether or not the founder has mapped it themselves.
+The practical mechanics of how jurisdictions determine residency based on these factors are detailed in the tax residency determination guide.

 The structural characteristic: entity jurisdiction is one data point.
 The jurisdictions where the founder actually lives, works, and exercises management control are additional data points.
 When they don't align with the formal claim, the position becomes harder to defend.